mbwolff/SonGenApp/Readme.md

 ## A French sonnet generator
 ### Based on [this contribution](https://github.com/mbwolff/Classique-inconnu) to [NaNoGenMo 2018](https://github.com/NaNoGenMo/2018)

-The code for this project attempts to generate a sonnet in French with rhymed couplets of [Alexandrines](https://en.wikipedia.org/wiki/Alexandrine) using the [Théâtre Classique](http://www.theatre-classique.fr)'s online collection of French plays from the sixteenth to the nineteenth centuries.
+The code for this project attempts to generate a sonnet in French with [Alexandrines](https://en.wikipedia.org/wiki/Alexandrine) using the [Théâtre Classique](http://www.theatre-classique.fr)'s online collection of French plays from the sixteenth to the nineteenth centuries.

 Here's the procedure: